lasypig/chromatica.nvim/README.md

 `g:chromatica#dotclangfile_search_path` option to the directory that you put the `.clang` file or the compilation database.
 It overrides the default search directory.

+If preferred, you can set the `g:chromatica#search_source_args` option to have Chromatica search the compilation database for similar filenames, if an entry for the current file is not found.
+(This is especially useful if your compilation database does not contain entries for header files).
+Currently, this just searches the database for the current file's base name, with the extensions .c, .cc, .cpp, or .cxx.

 ## Highlight Feature Level